Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-23-back-down-earth.md

 Everyone paused, then settled a bit.
 There was a round of nods and murmured agreements, and the guys all sat back down on the couch.

 BASEBALL was left standing.
-"Uh...hey, lemme in there..." he ventured
+"Uh... hey, lemme in there..." he ventured

 "Couch is full, John."
 Firth told him, not looking at him.